Code

 Your pesky string manipulation problem won't even see you coming.

-A Promise you can give to somebody else to resolve or reject.
+A promise you can manually settle from anywhere.
 I wanted this a thousand times before I actually wrote it, and have been living a better life ever since.

 Well, no, not really.
-But I still enjoy using it every once in a while.
+But I still like it better than the newer Promise.withResolvers.

 A zero-configuration, reasonably performant command-line file server, with a few optional flags I needed at some point in my life.
 I believe I was fed up with Python’s SimpleHTTPServer at the time and needed more.